 I was a track and field runner in school, every year I would sit down with my coach and set a series of goals for the season.
 Once we had set my goals for the year, we would create a training plan so I could achieve those targets.
 This helped me answer the main question here: “What are SMART goals?”

-Before I got a coach, I used to run aimlessly.
-No plan, no target races.
-I would just run in races whenever I was asked to by my club or school.
-More often than not I would end up injured and find my season ending in achieving very little.
+Before I got a coach, I used to run aimlessly with no plan, and no target races.
+More often than not, I would end up injured and find my season-ending after achieving very little.

-Once I got a coach, everything changed.
-We worked together to set my goals and target races, and my times over 800 and 1,500 meters tumbled down.
-I started winning races that mattered and began enjoying my sport.
-This annual process taught me from a very early age that goals are important if I want to achieve the things that are important to me.
+Once I got a coach, I started winning races that mattered and began enjoying my sport.
+This annual process taught me from a very early age that goals are important if I want to achieve the things that are valuable to me.

-This article will talk about why goals do matter and will give you a clear, specific plan for setting a smart goal, whether they are personal or business that work time and time again.
+So what exactly are SMART goals?
+This article will talk about why goals matter, how to use smart goals effectively, and how these goals give you a clear and specific plan that works time and time again.